 1. Remove or Strongly Restrict Omega 6 Consumption

 Omega 6 fatty acids are mainly found in vegetable oils that most people regularly consume.
 Many people have reported impressive results by simply removing or at the very least minimizing their daily consumption of common vegetable oils.
-Strangely enough even though Olive Oil is almost completely void of Omega 6’s many people who have had problems with seborrheic dermatitis strongly advise against it.
+And while olive oil is almost completely void of Omega 6’s, many people who have had problems with seborrheic dermatitis strongly advise against it due to the potential connection between oleic acid and seborrheic dermatitis.

 Almost all common vegetable oils, salad dressing, and dips are very high in omega 6s.
-Try replacing all of these items with something as simple as yogurt and see how your seborrheic dermatitis reacts.
+Try replacing all of these items with something as simple as yogurt (yogurt also has the benefit of being high in live probiotics – discussed in point 9) and see how your seborrheic dermatitis reacts.

 2. Completely Remove White Flour and Other Baked Goods